 - Stir occasionally and ensure the maximum heat applied doesn’t exceed 245 degrees Fahrenheit.
 Add a little water to avoid burning the oil.

 - Strain the oil and avoid squeezing your cloth.

 - Discard the remaining plant material and store the canna oil in the fridge.
 It can last for up to two months when stored in this manner.

 Experienced users suggest that the best cannaoil ratio is two cups of oil to one cup of marijuana.
 It is crucial to avoid burning the mixture because this can decrease the potency of THC in your cannabis.
-You may have heard about a few online tips which suggest spraying it with high percentage Ethanol, but it is an unnecessary step.
+You may have read a few online tips which suggest spraying it with high percentage ethanol, but it is an unnecessary step.

 Whether you use cannaoil or cannabutter, the most popular edible is weed brownies.
 One of the most delicious is the Triple Chocolate Pecan Canna-Brownies Recipe.
-Total cooking and preparation time is under an hour once you have the cannabis butter ready.
-Ingredients include:
+Total cooking and preparation time are under an hour once you have the cannabis butter ready.

 Alternatively, add it to: